jhap1982/giveituruguay/2000/2000-04-06 - Roanoke Civic Center, Roanoke, VA, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Scar Tissue
+4. Scar Tissue
-Gong Li tease
+5. Gong Li tease
-My Lovely Man
+6. My Lovely Man
-If You Have to Ask
+7. If You Have to Ask
-Otherside
+8. Otherside
-Subterranean Homesick Blues
+9. Subterranean Homesick Blues
-I Could Have Lied
+10. I Could Have Lied
-Easily
+11. Easily
-I Like Dirt
+12. I Like Dirt
-Californication
+13. Californication
-What Is Soul? jam
+14. What Is Soul? jam
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Under the Bridge
+17. Under the Bridge
-Me and My Friends
+18. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+19. Sir Psycho Sexy
-The Power of Equality
+20. The Power of Equality

 ## Notes